 - 47% trust online-only news outlets.

-But even with this good news, local media still have a trust gap of about 25%.
+But even with this good news, local media still have a trust gap of about a quarter of their news consumers.
 You can dig deeper into the Poynter survey results by going to this link.

 These challenges are not a surprise to news executives.
 Many news organizations are publicly acknowledging the problem, and they are looking at ways to restore the trust of disaffected news consumers.
 We applaud those who are taking the issue on, and our Media Institute wants to help find answers.